Home Loan Guide

-We provide a wide range of choices for home loans and financing options.
+There is a wide range of choices for home loans and financing options.
 Some choices are yours to make.
 Others are based on your special circumstances.

-Conventional: This mortgage is a contract between the lender and the borrower, at the lender’s risk.
+Conventional Loans: This mortgage is a contract between the lender and the borrower, at the lender’s risk.
 The borrower’s property is security (which means the lender can take your home for nonpayment of the mortgage).
 This mortgage is not insured by any federally insured program.
 However, it may be insured with private mortgage insurance.

 FHA (Federal Housing Administration): The FHA will insure the loan for the lender against loss in case the buyer cannot make payments.
 It requires the buyer to carry mortgage insurance through FHA.
 FHA loans require a lower down payment amount than most other loan options.

 VA (Veterans Administration): The federal agency will guarantee the mortgages offered by private lenders to qualified members of the armed forces, active military personnel, veterans or their widows.
-In some cases one can buy a home on a VA loan with no down payment.
+In some cases, one can buy a home on a VA loan with no down payment.

 Jumbo: A loan with special terms for properties of very high value that fall outside typical lending standards.
-Adjustable Rate Mortgage (ARM): The interest on an ARM may vary up or down at a fixed intervals.
+Adjustable-Rate Mortgage (ARM): The interest on an ARM may vary up or down at fixed intervals.
 The ARM often offers a low beginning interest rate.
 However, this rate will go up after a certain time.
 If interest rates are low, an ARM may be a good option, especially if its cap (the highest interest you may be charged) is not more than a few points higher than the current fixed rate.